The last major city before reaching Myanmar

 Wat Rong Suea Ten

 We managed to reach Wat Rong Suea Ten, which was high on my priority list, for sunset.
 Wat Rong Suea Ten is located in the Rimkok district, just outside Chiang Rai municipality.
 Probably less known than Wat Rong Khun, the temple is unique in that the exterior is adorned in all blue.
 Likewise, the two white Buddhas inside and outside, were beautiful, the one inside the viharn was also lit up in blue.
 Suea Ten translates as “dancing tiger” apparently in reference to tigers that used to frequent the river in the vicinity.
 We arrived as the sun first started to set, wandering around before heading back to our resort for the night.
 The following morning we began the road trip back to Chiang Mai visiting several coffee growing areas.
-You can read about these experiences in the post: Coffee growing in the mountains of northern Thailand.
+You can read about these experiences in the post: Coffee Growing Destinations in Chiang Rai and Chiang Mai.